NathanaelA/nativescript-sqlite/README.md

 #### Sqlite.isSqlite
 ##### Parameters
 * obj
-* Returns True or False if the obj passed to this function is a
+* Returns True or False if the obj passed to this function is a sqlite database

 ```js
 // my-page.js